-This is the context in which Capa and Taro had to get the pictures, risking their lives, obtaining a lot of excellent images both depicting militiamen who were about to engage the professional Francoist troops and refugees fleeing Cerro Muriano village, which have become everlasting icons with the elapse of time, and making that September 5, 1936, of which the 75th Anniversary has just been celebrated, a remarkable photojournalistic work which constitutes one of the most glorious milestones in the History of Photojournalism.
+This is the context in which Robert Capa had to get the pictures, risking his life, obtaining a lot of excellent images both depicting militiamen who were about to engage the professional Francoist troops and refugees fleeing Cerro Muriano village, which have become everlasting icons with the elapse of time, and making that September 5, 1936, of which the 75th Anniversary has just been celebrated, a remarkable photojournalistic work which constitutes one of the most glorious milestones in the History of Photojournalism.

 Copyright Text: José Manuel Serrano Esparza.

 Inscribed in the Territorial Registry of the Intellectual Property of Madrid